Alex-Yates/ZeroDowntime/README.md

               WAITFOR DELAY''00:00:00.200'';
        Either delete or comment out this line.
 7. Try re-running the sproc and check the messages to verify whether you ran the old or new version of the code.
 (Remember, you are still throttled at 50%!)
-This time it should run faster.
+This time it should run faster regardless of whether you are running the new or old version of the code.
 Throttle back up to 100.
-Now the code should run nice and fast every time, while running the new code in the background.
+You want to verify that the new code runs nice and fast every time, even under full production load.
 8. Enable the feature by going back to Toggles.dbo.Feature and flip Enabled from a 0 to a 1 for the 'live buttons feature.
 9. Re-run the procedure one more time.
 Now it should not only run quickly, but it should also return a much richer dataset.